SalviaSage/Translingual-Phonetic-Alphabet/README.md

 The vocoids are more so approximations than the contoids due to their free floating nature and being "unrestricted" from the places of articulations that the contoids are placed on.

-There are about 365 simple contoid phones in the TPA.
+There are about 365 simple contoid phones (as of v2.2) in the TPA.
 They don't all have their own letters due to the fact that there are so many of them, but they are all written distinctively from one another.
 Thus, although some of these phones may use the same glyph, they will have various accompanying arrow markings as well as combining diacritics which still differentiates them from one another.